 "When I was little, you helped me see that the things I did could hurt people, or help them.
 I didn't want to cause hurt."

-Empathy is one of the foundations of morality.
+Empathy is one of the foundations of moral choices.

 We all make mistakes, and every one of us has at one time or another damaged a relationship we care about.
 Kids need to know they can make amends.
 Once

 When kids learn to manage their emotions, they can manage their behavior, so they're ABLE to behave and cooperate.
-We only gain control of our emotions
+But humans only gain control of our

 Children learn their values and emotional regulation from what parents DO, not from what we SAY.
 As my teenage daughter said,